-I have wanted to share this recipe for Japanese Soufflé Pancakes on my blog, for quite some time now, and finally, here it is.
-My family and I really love these delicate pancakes, every time I make them they disappear in seconds.
+For a while now, I’ve been eager to share this delightful recipe for Japanese Soufflé Pancakes on my blog, and at long last, here it is!
+My family and I simply can’t get enough of these delicate pancakes; they vanish within seconds every time I make them.

-The recipe is not complicated, uses basic ingredients but can be a little tricky until you figure it out how it best works for you, as cooking time may vary slightly for everybody, depending on the pan you use, the heat and so on.
-Hope you will try these Japanese Soufflé Pancakes and enjoy as much as we did!
+The recipe for these pancakes is quite simple and uses basic ingredients.
+However, it can be a little tricky until you figure out the best way to prepare them for your unique cooking style.
+Cooking time may vary slightly for everyone, depending on the type of pan you use or the heat level.

 Japanese Cheesecake